openedx/edx-platform/docs/decisions/0021-fixing-quality-and-js-checks.rst

 * ``npm run test-cms-webpack``
 * ``npm run test-xmodule-webpack``

-We have created a an edx-platform backlog issue for `fixing and re-enabling these suites`_.
+We have created a new edx-platform backlog issue for `fixing and re-enabling these suites`_.
 It is not clear whether we will prioritize that issue, or instead prioritize deprecation and removal of the code that those suites were supposed to be